emipa606/Desynchronized/README.md

 - Also known as *Desynchronised: Tales and News*
-- Requires HugsLib (warning should be given if you don't have HugsLib); place this mod below HugsLib
+- Requires HugsLib (warning should be given if you don&apos;t have HugsLib); place this mod below HugsLib
 - Safe to add to existing saves
 - Please **do not remove** from existing saves
 - Should have no problems with most other mods, see below for more info
-- ***Only basic support will be provided from me, also now welcome modders to fork this mod; see "The Current State and the Future of this Mod" in the Discussions tab for more info***
+- ***Only basic support will be provided from me, also now welcome modders to fork this mod; see &quot;The Current State and the Future of this Mod&quot; in the Discussions tab for more info***

 # Mod Description

 A continuation of https://steamcommunity.com/sharedfiles/filedetails/?id=1315706945]ClosedDoors made by MoobyNooby, this mod changes how information spreads among your colonists.

-I always find it strange that colonists are able to know things happening basically out of their sight, knowing to an extreme that they can react instantly. (https://rimworldme.tumblr.com/post/165485304313/innocent-prisoners-of-rimworld]Descriptive comic by SrGrafo) That's why I decide to take the baton, and finish what has been started: to make information spreading more realistic, and to create the inevitable *desynchronization of understanding*.
+I always find it strange that colonists are able to know things happening basically out of their sight, knowing to an extreme that they can react instantly. (https://rimworldme.tumblr.com/post/165485304313/innocent-prisoners-of-rimworld]Descriptive comic by SrGrafo) That&apos;s why I decide to take the baton, and finish what has been started: to make information spreading more realistic, and to create the inevitable *desynchronization of understanding*.

 With the news-spreading mechanism well-defined and working smoothly across several thousands of colonies galaxy-wide, I present you this question: how much should your pure, innocent colonists know?
 Should they know everything that has happened in the game, whether big or small, whether bright or dark?